 The oplan startup script has been designed to accept a number of optional arguments which allow the user to customise certain aspects of the systems functions and display formats.
-A full list of the arguments are as follows:
+A partial list of the arguments are as follows:

+Running O-Plan

+Argument Description

-Argument Description -break Enters the Lisp break loop.
+-break Enters the Lisp break loop.
 This allows the user to examine the state of the world before O-Plan starts up or to call O-Plan procedures without starting O-Plan.

-Use the indicated configuration file.
-A series of configuration files -config <filename> are provided in \$OPLANDIR/lib.
-Evaluate <form>, where <form> is a Common Lisp expression. -eval <form> -load filename Load the indicated file. -noinit Do not load any oplan-init file. -tfc < tfc-arg, ...> Run the TF syntax checker rather than as O-Plan.
-All arguments after the -tfc will be processed by the syntax checker See the TFC section of the Implementation Guide for further details. -allow-exec Informs the planner that an execution capability is allowed.
-The execution agent is either invoked at startup (specified via a configuration file) or dynamically as a separate agent if no configuration file is specified.
+-config <filename> Use the indicated configuration file.
+A series of configuration files are provided in \$OPLANDIR/lib.

+-eval <form> Evaluate <form>, where <form> is a Common Lisp expression.

+-load filename Load the indicated file.

+-noinit Do not load any oplan-init file.

+-tfc <tfc-arg, ...> Run the TF syntax checker rather than as O-Plan.
+All arguments after the -tfc will be processed by the syntax checker.